luciferchase/luciferchase.github.io/_posts/2021-03-27-which-is-more-important-marks-or-emotional-stability.md

 header:
   overlay_image: /assets/images/study.jpg
   overlay_filter: 0.5
+excerpt: All of us wants to get good marks in our exams.
+Parents push their students to achieve excellence.
+But is this the only goal in life?
+What about the emotional stability of today's students?
+What about their mental health?
 ---

-“I am a student, selfish, impatient and a little insecure.
-I make mistakes, I am out of control & at times hard to handle.
+>"I am a student, selfish, impatient and a little insecure.
+I make mistakes, I am out of control & at times hard to handle."

 **Introduction** : Very Good morning one and all present here.
 Admirable Judges, Esteemed distinguished guests and all my beneficiary students present here.
 I am Lucifer Chase presenting today a very inspirable, debatable, young mind ignited and burning topic of the time - to choose between academics Marks vs Emotional stability.